shatsky/notes/posts/2022-11-21_tls-x509-pkcs-cryptography-notes.md

 **OpenSSL**: common open source cryptographic software library providing implementations of common crypto systems, formats and protocols, including X.509 PKI and TLS, used by most web servers in the Internet; also includes utilities to generate and manage asymmetric crypto keypairs, certificates, etc.

 *There are other common TLS implementations, including GnuTLS and NSS (used by Firefox)*

+**Let's summarize:**

+1. **Software/hadware has relatively small number of preinstalled trusted root certificates containing public keys of "certificate authorities" which are "under the watchful eye of the tech community"; all other public keys which should be authenticated are distributed in certificates which are signed by CAs and validated via root certificates**
+2. **Secure communication systems are designed to transform data in such way that it becomes a proof that other party has private key corresponding to public key; without having the private key it's impossible to send anything which won't be rejected**

 ## Storing crypto keys and other objects